 - How to generate a report using command line arguments

 To see examples of a full workflow of report generation in PKanalix, you can visit this page.

 Report generation strategies

 When selecting Export > Generate report…, there are two different strategies available for report generation:

-- Using a custom template file – if users choose this option, they will be required to provide a path to the template file which contains placeholders that will be replaced by tables, plots and keywords.
+- Using a custom template file – if users choose this option, they will be required to provide a path to the template word file which contains placeholders that will be replaced by tables, plots and keywords when generating the report.

 Several other options are available in the pop-up window after the Generate report option is clicked on:

 - Document watermark – users can specify a custom text that will appear as a watermark in the report.
 Font family, font size, color, layout and transparency can be specified, if text is entered into the Text input widget.

 - Generated report file – users can choose if the generated report will be saved next to the project file (in that case only the name of the generated report file needs to be given to PKanalix) or in a custom directory (absolute path that includes the generated report file name needs to be given).